ktorio/ktor-documentation/topics/Serving_Static_Content.md

 Whether we're creating a website or an HTTP endpoint, many applications need to serve files (such as stylesheets, scripts, images, etc.).
-While it is certainly possible with Ktor to load the contents of a file and send it in response to a request, given this is such a common functionality, Ktor simplifies the entire process for us with the `static` Feature.
+While it is certainly possible with Ktor to load the contents of a file and send it in response to a request, given this is such a common functionality, Ktor simplifies the entire process for us with the `static` plugin.

 The first step in defining a static route is to define the path under which the content should be served.
 For instance, if you want everything under the route `assets` to be treated as static content, you need to add the following